 Students who use PBL are engaged with in-depth research experiences of real world problems that offer enrichment, engagement, and accelerated learning.
 Renzulli Learning’s Enrichment Database offers students their own personalized differentiated resources, as well as the ability to search the full fifty thousand-plus differentiated resources to support their PBL experiences.

+Allow students to easily manage their entire Community Service process from proposal to final presentation and reflection.
 Before School, during school, and after school, teachers and students can integrate the ready made Super Starter Projects into the curriculum or use these templates to customize their own unique project plan.
 Renzulli Learning’s PBL has been successful in engaging students in community related activities that ignite curiosity and often result in Renzulli Learning community exhibits.

 Renzulli Learning Project Showcase

 The Renzulli Learning Project Showcase module enables students to upload videos, images, or project documents to share their work externally in a secure environment.
 All project templates can be highlighted in the Renzulli Learning Project Showcase module!

 The Project Showcase feature can be utilized for any type of project or event, including:

 - Renzulli Enrichment Triad Type III Projects